stackify/stackify-api-php/README.md

 Install the latest version with `composer require stackify/logger`

+### Requirements
+* Stackify PHP Logger ^2.0 works with PHP 7.1 or above.
+* Stackify PHP Logger ^1.0 works with PHP 5.3 or above.

 ### Installation with Linux Agent

 This is the suggested installation option, offering the best